metomi/rose/sphinx/tutorial/cylc/furthertopics/retries.rst

 events, and are routinely fixable when they do - an example would be a task that is dependent on a system that experiences temporary outages.

-If a task fails, the cylc retry mechanism can resubmit it after a pre-determined delay.
+If a task fails, the Cylc retry mechanism can resubmit it after a pre-determined delay.
 An environment variable, ``$CYLC_TASK_TRY_NUMBER`` is incremented and passed into the task - this means you can write your task script so that it changes behaviour accordingly.